 Fort Selden, Military fort in Radium Springs, New Mexico, US.

-The fort was established in 1865 to protect settlers and travelers along El Camino Real during conflicts with Apache groups.
-It remained an active military post until 1891.
+The post was established in 1865 to protect settlers and travelers moving along El Camino Real during a period of conflict with Apache groups.
+It stayed active until 1891, when it was abandoned and gradually fell into ruin.

 The community of curious travelers